The Integrative Psychiatry Program

 How long does each Fellowship session run?

-Each Fellowship Cohort is given two years of access to all Psychiatry Redefined curriculum, special lectures, webinars, and educational content in our learning system, along with two years of access to the private Fellow Listserv for invaluable and ongoing fellow-faculty-peer discussions.
+Two cohorts generally run simultaneously each year, with one beginning in January (Winter session) and the other beginning in July (Summer session).
+Each is a 12-month program, and fellows are granted two years of access to all Psychiatry Redefined curriculum, special lectures, webinars, conference presentations, and educational content in our learning system, along with two years of access to the private Fellow Listserv for invaluable and ongoing fellow-faculty-peer discussions.

-This Integrative Psychiatry fellowship is self-paced; the more time put in, the more you learn.
-The average time commitment is 6-8 hours per month.
 Each month we suggest taking the monthly courses listed in the syllabus and completing the recommended readings, along with the related talks, webinars and special lectures listed.
-Group supervisions (1 hr each) are held twice-monthly and correspond with your monthly curriculum.
-We encourage all Fellows to attend these supervisions live, but all group supervisions are recorded and saved in your student account for later viewing.
+We also highly encourage all Fellows to attend group and special topic supervisions when they are held live each month (multiple sessions), but all group supervisions are recorded for later viewing.

-There is a minimum of 3 hours per month of faculty contact, 2 hours of group supervisions, 1 hour of office hours, and additional bonus lectures organized around special topics and/or special faculty.
+There is a minimum of four (4) hours per month of faculty contact: 3 hours of group and/or special topic supervisions, 1 hour of office hours, and additional bonus lectures organized around special topics and/or special faculty.

 Can I work through the program at my own pace?

-The Psychiatry Redefined Fellowship blends self-paced, self-directed study with guided Group Supervision and training led by Dr. James Greenblatt and renowned faculty.
+The Psychiatry Redefined Fellowship blends online self-paced, self-directed study with live, guided supervisions and training led by Dr. James Greenblatt and faculty.
 You can watch online course lectures and review course materials immediately upon enrollment, and at your own pace over a two-year period of study.

-Group Supervisions (live sessions conducted via Zoom with faculty) follow a monthly schedule, with each month dedicated to a different course and topic.
+Group and special topic supervisions (live sessions conducted via Zoom with faculty and leaders) follow a monthly schedule, with each month dedicated to a different course and topic.
 These topics differ between the Winter and Summer Cohorts (groups).
-We recommend that Fellows join as many Group Supervisions (similar to clinical rounds) as they can, so they get the most out of the real-time Q&A with Dr. Greenblatt and faculty.
+We recommend that Fellows join as many supervisions (similar to clinical rounds) as they can, so they get the most out of the real-time Q&A with Dr. Greenblatt and faculty.

 That said, attendance at all live supervision sessions is not a requirement.
 If you are unable to join a given Supervision you can access each session recording later via your Learning Management System (LMS) student dashboard.